Lilla-Kavecsanszki/order-easy/README.md

 ![Invalid input for option3](readme-images/invalid_option3_input.png "Invalid input for option3")

 When the user inputs valid data the application displays multiple messages to assure the user with information on how the data is being processed.
-There are 2 ways where the operation can go; if the program finds a match with the input on the stocks spreadsheet, another message will be dispayed and the first found (matched) item, with its entire row relevantly gets deleted from the stocks spreadsheet for the mentioned product.
+There are two ways where the operation can go; if the program finds a match with the input on the stocks spreadsheet, another message will be displayed and the first found (matched) item, with its entire row relevantly gets deleted from the stocks spreadsheet for the mentioned product.
 Always only the first match, in case the user needs the other copy to stay in stocks.
 Once the operation is complete it returns to the menu.

 ![Valid input for option3](readme-images/valid_input_option3.png "Valid input for option3")